 It is a bit awkward to ask for money specifically, although people seem to have no problem buying off gift registries, but guess that is considered okay.
 Maybe the way to do it is to NOT call it a bridal shower.
 Maybe come up with a theme that surrounds their honeymoon.
 May sound corny, but for example if they were going to Hawaii, maybe do a luau theme and instead of listing the registry, suggest they bring something useful for the honeymoon.
-Maybe you could direct them to the couple's website that has info on their honeymoon (ie - Hotel).
-There are also honeymoon registries out there where you register and then people can buy parts of your honeymoon for you.

 I feel asking for money, etc. is a little on the "tacky" side.
 I have read that in various advice columns in magazines and newspapers, quite recently too.
 I never had a honeymoon and several years later when my younger sister got married, they spent a weekend in a motel about 50 miles from where they were going to live.
 My thought is don't plan a honey moon that you can't afford.